 National Minimum Wage and Statutory Pay Rates

-The National Minimum Wage (Amendment) Regulations 2018 introduced the following changes to the National Living Wage (NLW) and the National Minimum Wage (NMW) rates with effect from 1 April 2018:
+The following changes to the National Living Wage (NLW) and National Minimum Wage (NMW) rates took effect from 1 April 2019:

 Statutory Sick Pay

 The weekly Statutory Sick Pay (SSP) rate for days of sickness absence increased from £92.05 to £94.25.

 In addition, the lower earnings limit applying to National Insurance Contributions, below which employees are not entitled to SMP, SPP, ShPP, SAP or SSP, increased from £116 to £118 per week for the tax year 2019/20.